yashmanne/Benning_Simple/README.md

 # Running SIMPLE

 ## Getting set-up on GitHub for the HPCC:

-Please note that this step is only neccessary if you plan to edit scripts and have access to this repository as a collaborator:
+**Please note that this step is only neccessary if you plan to edit scripts and have access to this repository as a collaborator.**

 0. Create a GitHub account [here](https://github.com/).
 1. Access the HPCC by going to https://ondemand.hpcc.msu.edu and clicking `dev-intel-16` under the `Development Nodes` drop-down, which will open a terminal on a new tab.
 2. In the terminal follow the instructions under "Generating a new SSH key" to create an SSH key [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).